anibalventura/anibalventura.github.io/README.md

-# Anibal's Website
+# Anibal's Portfolio Website

-This is my personal website.
+This is my personal portfolio website.

 Visit site here: [https://www.anibalventura.com/](https://www.anibalventura.com/)

-# Features
+## Features

 - A short about me.
-- Portfolio projects for Android development
+- Portfolio projects for mobile app development.
 - A contact section with links to LinkedIn, Github and to send me a email.
 - Responsive layout for web and mobile.

-# Technologies
+## Technologies

 - HTML
 - CSS
 - Javascript

-# Authors
+## Authors

 Xiaoying Riley at 3rd Wave Media (https://themes.3rdwavemedia.com/)